biocore/qiime/doc/scripts/pick_otus.rst

 	-B, `-`-user_sort
 		Pass the --user_sort flag to uclust for uclust otu picking. [default: False] -C, `-`-suppress_new_clusters
-		Suppress creation of new clusters using seqs that don't match reference when using -m uclust_ref [default: False] `-`-max_accepts
+		Suppress creation of new clusters using seqs that don't match reference when using -m uclust_ref or -m usearch_ref [default: False]
+	`-`-max_accepts
 		Max_accepts value to uclust and uclust_ref [default: 20]
 	`-`-max_rejects